pachyderm/pachyderm/doc/docs/master/reference/pachctl/pachctl_copy_file.md

 ### Options

 ```
+  -a, --append   Append to the existing content of the file, either from previous commits or previous calls to 'put file' within this commit.
   -h, --help     help for file
-  -o, --overwrite   Overwrite the existing content of the file, either from previous commits or previous calls to 'put file' within this commit.
 ```

 ### Options inherited from parent commands